 When to go: Although April is a time of year that tourists flock to Israel, Israelis celebrate a two week long holiday and many restaurants close during the week of Passover.
 Prices are also higher then so avoid April.

 How to get around: A car is unnecessary in Israel’s major cities and often a burden thanks to basically no parking.
 You can get between major cities like Tel Aviv and Jerusalem using public transportation such as buses and trains.
-You only need a car to explore sites like Galilee along the coast.
+You only need a car to explore sites like Galilee along the coast and the Negev Desert.

 Where to stay: The Mamilla Hotel is one of Israel’s most famous hotels.
 The five star hotel offers all the comforts of home, has an incredible view of the Old City from its rooftop terrace and is conveniently located walking distance from the Old City.

 Insider Tip: Israel might surprise you with how modern and Western it is!
 There’s a rollerblading party that happens every Tuesday night in Tel Aviv and there are also over 100 sushi restaurants in Tel Aviv.
 Find more fun facts about Israel from Buzzfeed.